top of page

 Ruby de Vitorino – Local historian, novelist and script writer

-"1769 – Strange Tales for the Salisbury Journal"
+"1769 – Strange Tales from the Salisbury Journal"

 Ruby explores the format of the newspaper and the fascinating range of reports covering everything from a horseless carriage service, overheard ‘criminal conversations’, stolen canaries, a restaurant review (and more) that give a glimpse into what life was like in 1769 - and it is often very surprising.